What is systems thinking?

 Here’s a simple example.
 Let’s say you’ve got a piece of machinery in which one pesky gear keeps breaking.
 Instead of replacing that same gear over and over, a systems thinking approach might look at the gear’s construction and design (casting, forging, metallurgy), the operational conditions (weight, friction, torque, noise), the environmental conditions (temperature, humidity, sanitation), and the maintenance (cleanliness, lubrication).
 Various interconnected factors could be affecting the gear’s performance and durability.

-An iceberg metaphor is often used to describe what systems thinking is.
-With an iceberg, there’s what we see above the water, and the much bigger, unseen portion underwater.
+An iceberg metaphor is often used to describe this approach.
+With an iceberg, there’s what we see above the water and the much bigger, unseen portion underwater.

 Continuing with this metaphor, a systems thinker might approach a problem by asking: